 College enrollment rates have dropped significantly since the beginning of the pandemic.

 Additionally, during the pandemic, the opportunity gaps in FAFSA completion particularly for low-income students, students with disabilities, English learners, and Black and Latino students continue to be daunting despite great efforts by school counselors and administrators and college access programs

 There are significant financial aid resources available for students at the state and federal level and affordable opportunities offered by our state public universities and colleges.
-As we begin to redouble our efforts towards FAFSA completion for school year 2022-23, we would like to introduce to you the Commonwealth's FAFSA Completion Tool.
+As we begin to redouble our efforts towards FAFSA completion, we would like to introduce to you the Commonwealth's FAFSA Completion Tool.

 The FAFSA Completion Tool is an online resource that allows school counselors to see which students have completed and submitted the FAFSA.
 In January 2018, school counselors across the Commonwealth gained access to data that lets them know the FAFSA completion status for each student in their school, which in turn can help counselors encourage students who have yet to complete the FAFSA to get it submitted.
 These changes came from advocacy from the field including the Reach Higher Massachusetts team and the Massachusetts Counselor's Association (MASCA) who pushed hard to get a tool in the hands of counselors to better target their FAFSA completion efforts.